loganthorneloe/ml-road-map/README.md

 ![ml road map](assets/ml_roadmap_2.png)

-**This guide will take you from whatever your current machine learning knowledge is to whatever you want to learn about machine learning using high-quality, free resources**.
+**This guide will take you from whatever your current machine learning knowledge is to a basic understanding of machine learning principles using high-quality, free resources**.

 There are many great machine learning resources on the internet, but the field is complex and growing so quickly it requires a resource just to navigate those resources.
 This guide serves this purpose.